antefinance/ante-community-tests/README.md

 ### Finally, push your code to your own github repo and create a pull request against this repo

+Show off what you've built in our [discord](https://discord.gg/yaJthzNdNG) or tweet your PR at us on [twitter](https://twitter.com/antefinance)! **VERY IMPORTANT** - Make sure to get feedback from our community before deploying your Ante Test to main-net!
+Testing and feedback are the best way to catch bugs early (and avoid wasting gas).

-# Beginner's Tutorial
+# Beginner-friendly Setup Tutorial

-_The following has been provided by [@waynebruce0x](https://github.com/waynebruce0x) and provides a beginner-introduction to setting up a Hardhat development environment and writing an Ante Test from scratch:_
+_The following has been provided by [@waynebruce0x](https://github.com/waynebruce0x) and provides a beginner-friendly introduction to setting up a Hardhat development environment and writing an Ante Test from scratch:_

 ## Getting Started Writing Ante Tests
 There are many different tools and methods you can use to develop Ante Tests.
 In this guide we’ll use